DagonMetric/ng-config/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
 This issue tracker is ONLY used for reporting bugs.
-NO NEW FEATURE ACCEPTED!

 Please fill in the *entire* template below.
 -->